rentry/rentry.github.io/_posts/2017-08-17-back-from-the-camera-shop.md

 ## Making images
 It’s absurdly, ostentatiously easy to make images these days.

 Film cameras help us make images with meaning, purpose, and longevity.
 Loading film into a chamber, setting exposure, manually focusing, choosing lenses...the process results in images that are – impossibly – both surprising _and_ predictable.
-Perhaps more importantly, the process makes us more appreciative of the result, and imbues perpetual value in the artifact.
+Perhaps more importantly, the process makes us more appreciative of the result, and imbues value in the artifact.

 But don’t worry if you need that backup.
 Thankfully, we have the best of both worlds.